iron-io/docs/cache/code/memcached/index.md

 }
 </style>

-# Memcached Support
+# Memcached Interface

+You can use any of the [memcached clients](http://code.google.com/p/memcached/wiki/Clients) with IronCache.
+The list of supported languages is extensive, so there is sure to be a library for your language of choice.

 <div class="alert alert-danger">
 <p>
-<strong>Warning!</strong> Using the Memcached transport <em>does not</em> encrypt
+<strong>Warning!</strong> Using the memcached transport <em>does not</em> encrypt
 your credentials during transport.
 It should be used temporarily or for testing only, as it is less secure than the <a href="/cache/reference/api">REST API</a>.
 </p>
 </div>

-You can use any of the [Memcached clients](http://code.google.com/p/memcached/wiki/Clients) with IronCache.
-The list of supported languages is extensive, so there is sure to be a library for your language of choice.

 Here's a sample list of languages available (with multiple clients libs to choose from for many languages):